-- 13.17.1.
-Pupils: We recognise the clear role each school has to play in preventing drug misuse as part of our pastoral responsibilities.
-We will provide age appropriate information on drugs and alcohol and tackle problem behaviour, working with local partners to prevent drug or alcohol misuse.
+- 14.17.1.
+Young people: We recognise the clear role each school has to play in preventing drug misuse as part of our pastoral responsibilities.
+We will provide age-appropriate information on drugs and alcohol and tackle problem behaviour, working with local partners to prevent drug or alcohol misuse.
 For further guidance refer to DfE and ACPO Drug Advice for schools.
+(ACPO has changed to the National Police Chiefs' Council). - 14.17.2.
+Parental Substance Misuse: Substance misuse (drugs or alcohol) may impact on parental capacity and can significantly exacerbate other concerns such as domesticviolence or mental health issues.
+We will remain vigilant in identifying and supporting children/young people and their families facing such issues, and work in collaboration with other agencies where necessary to prevent significant harm.

+14.18.
+Mental Health Children/Young People

-(ACPO has changed to the National PoliceChiefs' Council). - 13.17.2.
-Parental Substance Misuse: Substance misuse (drugs or alcohol) may impact on parental capacity and can significantly exacerbate other concerns such as domestic violence or mental health issues.
-We will remain vigilant in identifying and supporting pupils and their families facing such issues, and work in collaboration with other agencies where necessary to prevent significant harm. - 13.18.
-Mental Health Pupils: Each school seeks to promote positive mental health in our pupils and to identify and address those with less severe problems at an early stage and build their resilience.
-We are also committed to identifying and supporting pupils with more severe needs and to help make appropriate referrals to specialist agencies such as Child and Adolescent Mental Health Services (CAMHS) where necessary. - 13.18.1.
-All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 13.18.2 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are well placed to observe pupils day-today and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+- 14.18.1.
+Each school seeks to promote positive mental health in our children and young people and to identify and address those with less severe problems at an early stage and build their resilience.
+We are also committed to identifying and supporting children and young people with more severe needs and to help make appropriate referrals to specialist agencies such as Child and Adolescent Mental Health Services (CAMHS) where necessary. - 14.18.2.
+All staff should be aware that mental health problems can, in some cases, be an indicator that a child or young person has suffered or is at risk of suffering abuse, neglect or exploitation. - 14.18.3.
+Only appropriately trained professionals should attempt to make a diagnosis of amental health problem.
+Staff, however, are well placed to observe children and young people day-to- day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 14.18.4.Where children or young people have suffered abuse, neglect, exploitation or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these children/young people's experiences, can impact on their mental health, behaviour and education.

-- 13.18.2.
-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education. - 13.18.3.
-If staff have a mental health concern about a child that is also a safeguarding concern, they must immediately speak to the DSL or a deputy DSL. - 13.18.4.
-The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance 'Promoting children andyoung people's emotional health and wellbeing'.
-Its resources include social media, forming positive relationships, smoking and alcohol. - 13.19.
-Parental Mental Health: We recognise that some parents with mental health issues may experience difficulties at times with their parenting responsibilities.
-We are committed to supporting such families and will endeavour to identify those who would benefit from early help from local services and work with them to avoid any adverse impact on their children.
-For further guidance refer to Parental mental health
+- 14.18.5.
+If staff have a mental health concern about a child or young person that is also a safeguarding concern, they must immediately speak to the DSL or a Deputy DSL. - 14.18.6.
+The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.
+In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among youngpeople including its guidance 'Promoting children and young people's emotional health and wellbeing'.
+Its resources include social media, forming positive relationships, smoking and alcohol.

+14.19.
+Parental Mental Health

+We recognise that some parents with mental health issuesmay experience difficulties at times with their parenting responsibilities.
+We are committed to supporting such families and will endeavour to identify those who would benefit from early help from local services and work with them to avoid any adverse impact on their children and young people.
+For further guidance refer to Parental mental health.

-13.20.
-Trafficking and Modern Day Slavery
+14.20.
+Trafficking and Modern-Day Slavery